SockNastre/Racjin-de-compression/README.md

 * Naruto Shippuden: Legends: Akatsuki Rising (PSP)
 * Naruto Shippuden: Ultimate Ninja Impact (PSP)
 * and many others.
 Main contents of those games can be found in **CFC.DIG** files.
-Here is the tool for unpacking them:  https://github.com/Raw-man/Racjin-de-compression/releases/
+[Here is the tool](https://github.com/Raw-man/Racjin-de-compression/releases/) for unpacking them.

 **Note**:
-In Naruto Shippuden: Ultimate Ninja Impact CFC.DIG files are encrypted and stored in PGD files so you need to decrypt them first;
+>In Naruto Shippuden: Ultimate Ninja Impact CFC.DIG files are encrypted and stored in PGD files so you need to decrypt them first;
-in Bomberman Kart Dx .DIG files have a different structure.
+>in Bomberman Kart Dx .DIG files have a different structure.